Park Avenue Redesign Pilot Program

 As a cyclist and local transportation driver, I don't have an issue with the redesign.
 Obviously based on comments listed here, education of unaware drivers is necessary.
 The dotted line on the west side of the street (uphill travel lane) means your vehicle can drive sharing the bike lane but MUST yield the bike lane to riders when they are present.
 The eastside lane (downhill travel) is a share lane meaning bicycle riders are allowed to use the whole lane and you CANNOT pass them.
 As to the comment of the multi-use path, it is dangerous for cyclists as we typically ride at a faster speed that is safe on the path (especially going downhill).
 Pedestrians with their long dog leashes pose a significant threat to cyclists.
 And cyclists are legally entitled to ride on the street.

-Rob Y asked almost 3 years ago
+Rob Y asked over 3 years ago

 Thank you for your feedback, Rob.